apify/actor-whitepaper/README.md

 ### Actor file

-This is the main definition file of the Actor in JSON format, and it always must be present at `.actor/actor.json`.
+This is the main definition file of the Actor, and it always must be present at `.actor/actor.json`.
-This file contains references to all other necessary files.
+This file has JSON format and contains a single object, whose properties define the basics of the Actor and link to all other necessary files.

 ```json
 {